0xffchain/multisig-contract/README.md

    - After removing a signer, that address cannot sign future transactions.
    - After adding a new signer, that address can sign future transactions.
    - After changing the threshold, the new threshold is enforced for subsequent transactions.
+5. funds transfer & call Function
+   - Succeeds in transferring Ether to an externally owned account (EOA).
+   - Succeeds in transferring Ether to a contract with a payable fallback or receive function.
+   - Fails (reverts) when attempting to transfer Ether to a contract that rejects or reverts on receipt.
+   - Succeeds in calling a contract function with valid calldata and signatures.
+   - Fails when calling a contract function with invalid calldata (e.g., function does not exist).
+   - Succeeds in transferring zero Ether (should not revert).
+   - Succeeds in transferring the contract’s full balance (if signatures are valid and balance is sufficient).
+   - Fails if the contract does not have enough Ether to cover the transfer value.
+   - Emits the Executed event on successful transfer or call with correct parameters.